Firefox will automatically attempt to install at the system level if the account used to install Firefox has admin rights.

 Prepare your installation package

 Because Firefox is provided as an executable, any configuration management tool that deploys Firefox must either support executable-based installations, or must accept an installation batch script.
-Microsoft SCCM and certain versions of InTune support script-based installers, and an example installer batch script for SCCM can be found here.
+Microsoft SCCM and certain versions of InTune support script-based installers.
+An example installer batch script for SCCM would look like this: "%~dp0setup.exe" -ms.

 Deploy Package via SCCM